OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 #.
 Create a group by :menuselection:`User Management --> Create and edit group`.
 Define a name and a description for your group.

-**Assign applicatins to user/group**
+**Assign applications to user/group**

 #.
 Assign a user to a group by :menuselection:`User Management --> Add one user to several groups` or by the link :menuselection:`User Management --> Add several users to one group`

 #.
-Assign an application to a user by :menuselection:`User Management --> Allow one user to access to access several applications`
+Assign an application to a user by :menuselection:`User Management --> Allow one user to access several applications`

 #.
-Assign an application to a group by :menuselection:`User Management --> Allow one group to access to access several applications`
+Assign an application to a group by :menuselection:`User Management --> Allow one group to access several applications`

-.. tip:: If you want to provide write access you have to use :menuselection:`User Management --> Assign to edit an application to a user`.
+.. tip:: If you want to grant a user write access to an application you have to use :menuselection:`User Management --> Assign to edit an application to a user`.

 #.
 Logout from Mapbender with the |LOGOUT| button.

 #.
 Login as the new user

 #.
-What happens when the user has access to one or more than one application ?
+What happens when the user has access to one or more than one application?
   .. |LOGOUT| image:: images/screenshots/800x600/mapbender_logout.png
      :scale: 100

-Things to Try
+Things to try
 =============

 Here are some additional challenges for you to try:

 #.
 Try to load some WMS in your application.
 Try to configure your WMS with :menuselection:`Configure WMS access --> WMS application settings`.
 #.
-Try to create an individual application - change the background-color, move the buttons, change the size of the mapframe. :menuselection:`Application Management --> Edit application elements`.
+Try to create an individual application - change the background-color, move the buttons, change the size of the map (element mapframe1). :menuselection:`Application Management --> Edit application elements`.

-What Next?
+What next?
 ==========

 ..
 Writing tip